ennovum/immutably/README.md

 # immutably

 Dead simple immutability for JS.

-A setter that performs changes of nested values in data objects in the immutable way.
+A collection of setters that performs changes in data objects in the immutable way.

 ## Install